pgv-inc/PitaEEGLSL/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in PitaEEGSensorPy, please report it by:
+If you discover a security vulnerability in PitaEEGLSL, please report it by:

 1. **DO NOT** open a public issue
 2. Send an email to the maintainers at: <3447723+kezure@users.noreply.github.com>